The ultimate guide to apology letters: 10 ways to save customers by saying ‘I’m sorry’

 - You don’t have to be too serious — a bit of humor can smoothen things.

-- If possible, explain to players how to avoid the game being disrupted with a bug.
-For example, they can choose alternative characters or obtain from visiting certain virtual spots.
+- If possible, explain to players how to avoid the game from being disrupted by a bug.
+For example, they can choose alternative characters or obtain them from visiting certain virtual spots.

 - Is your bug significant?
 Compensate players with discounts, free game objects, or other bonuses.
 Put the focus on positive user experience — your goal is to keep it untarnished.

 - Notify users as soon as you fix the problem.

 People need your support at every stage of the customer journey — not only when the problem hits.
 If you plan to perform technical maintenance works, it would be very kind of you to notify users about it.
 That shows your professionalism and true concern about customers’ experience.